-- A statement from the physician; - Copies of objective studies; and - Excerpts of the medical record giving the following information: - o Specific etiology for the gastroparesis, small bowel dysmotility, malabsorption; - A detailed description of the trial of tube enteral nutrition including the beginning and ending dates of the trial, duration of time that the tube was in place, the type and size of tube, the location of tip of the tube, the name of the enteral nutrient, the quantity, concentration, and rate of administration, and the results: - A copy of the x-ray report or procedure report documenting placement of the tube in the jejunum; - o Prokinetic medications used, dosage, and dates of use; - o Nondietary treatment given during prior month directed at etiology of malabsorption (e.g., antibiotic for bacterial overgrowth); and - Any medications used that might impair GI tolerance to enteral feedings (e.g., anticholinergies, opiates, tricyclics, phenothiazines, etc.) or that might interfere with test results (e.g., mineral oil, etc.) and a statement explaining the need for these medications.
+- 1. A statement from the physician; - 2.
+Copies of objective studies; and - 3.
+Excerpts of the medical record giving the following information: - a.
+Specific etiology for the gastroparesis, small bowel dysmotility, malabsorption; - b.
+A detailed description of the trial of tube enteral nutrition including the beginning and ending dates of the trial, duration of time that the tube was in place, the type and size of tube, the location of tip of the tube, the name of the enteral nutrient, the quantity, concentration and rate of administration, and the results; - c.
+A copy of the x-ray report or procedure report documenting placement of the tube in the jejunum; - d.
+Prokinetic medications used, dosage, and dates of use; - e.
+Nondietary treatment given during prior month directed at etiology of malabsorption (e.g., antibiotic for bacterial overgrowth); and - f.
+Any medications used that might impair GI tolerance to enteral feedings